In each sentence, choose the correct word from the pair of similar terms. (If both words possibly can be correct, choose the more plausible one.)

 A prodigy is something out of the ordinary.
 It’s often used to refer to a child with gifts beyond his age.
 A prodigal is a wastrel, a person who spends his wealth foolishly, with no thought for the future.

 2. None of the freshmen wanted to room with Felix because of his barbarous manners; he piled wet towels on the floor, used anyone’s toothbrush, and left food scraps to moulder in the wastepaper basket.

 Barbarous and barbaric are similar in meaning; many speakers use them interchangeably to mean “uncivilized.”
 Barbaric always refers to extreme, gruesome cruelty; barbarous can refer to behavior that is merely coarse.

 3. Your design would probably work, but building it is not practicable because of the expense and rarity of the materials.

 A practical idea is sensible and reasonable.
 A practicable idea, on the other hand, is one that can be done or put into practice.

 4. His friends’ plan to vandalize the school went against the boy’s conscience , so he refused to take part.

 Conscience is a noun.
 It is a person’s moral guide.
 Conscious is an adjective meaning “alert, aware.”

 5. Some have called this earthly life “a vale of tears.”

-5 Responses to “Vocabulary Quiz #13: Commonly Confused Words”
+5 thoughts on “Vocabulary Quiz #13: Commonly Confused Words”